GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 As previously explained in @sec:ssl:background:variations, the output formats of #acr("SSL") detectors vary considerably across methods.
 On the one hand, not all solutions estimate the same values.
-Some systems are limited to #acr("DoA") estimation, while others can additionally predict the distance.
+Some systems are limited to #doa estimation, while others can additionally predict the distance.
 On the other hand, the coordinate system used to express the detections is not always the same.
 The vast majority of works compute the source's position with respect to the microphone array.
 Computing an absolute position would require additional knowledge about the environment, the microphones' positions, and choosing a global frame for reference.
 Nonetheless, different relative coordinate systems are used.
-Choosing spherical or polar systems consists of predicting a #acr("DoA") value and, optionally, the elevation angle and/or the distance to the source.
+Choosing spherical or polar systems consists of predicting a #doa value and, optionally, the elevation angle and/or the distance to the source.
 Alternatively, other works choose to write the estimated detections in Cartesian coordinates.
 The latter choice can involve predicting the distance, too.
 Adavanne et al. @adavanne_localization_2019, @adavanne_sound_2019 instead normalize their network's outputs so that estimated coordinates are restricted to the unit sphere.